Naveen-8247/Chat-Application/README.md

 npm start

-The app will launch in your browser at:
+Your app will be available at:

 http://localhost:3000

 🖥️ Usage Guide
 ➕ Start a New Chat

-Click “New Chat” in the sidebar or type your first message on the home screen (/).
+Click “New Chat” in the sidebar

+Or type your first message on the home screen (/)

 📂 View Chat History

-All chat sessions appear under History.
+All chat sessions appear under History

-Click any session title to reopen and review it.
+Click any session title to reopen and review it

 🌗 Switch Themes

-Use the Sun/Moon icon in the header to toggle between Light and Dark mode.
+Use the Sun/Moon icon in the header to toggle Light/Dark mode

 👍 Provide Feedback

-Click Thumbs Up / Thumbs Down under structured responses.
+Use Thumbs Up / Thumbs Down below structured responses

 💻 Tech Stack
 Category	Technology